 In 2018-19, Professor Hickman served as Special Adviser to the Administrator of the Office of Information and Regulatory Affairs in Washington, D.C.
 She presently serves as one of forty public members and chair of the judicial review committee for the Administrative Conference of the United States.
-She is a member of the Governing Council of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and she is a Fellow of the American College of Tax Counsel.
+She has served as a member of the Governing Councils of the American Bar Association’s Section of Administrative Law and Regulatory Practice and the Minnesota State Bar Association Administrative Law Section.
+She is a Fellow of the American College of Tax Counsel.

 Professor Hickman joined the Law School in 2004.
 She held the Law School's Julius E. Davis Chair in Law in 2010-11, was the Donald C. Alexander Visiting Professor in Tax Law at Harvard Law School for the 2012-13 academic year, and also taught at Northwestern University Pritzker School of Law as a Visiting Assistant Professor in 2003-04.
 She was a Vance Opperman Research Scholar for summer 2020 and the Stanley V. Kinyon Tenured Teacher of the Year for the 2016-17 academic year.